Mount Kimbie: The Sunset Violent: 2023–present

 Coinciding with the single Dumb Guitar in November 2023, a statement confirmed the official inclusion of Andrea Balency-Béarn and Marc Pell as part of Mount Kimbie.
 In February 2024, the now four-piece announced their next album, The Sunset Violent, would be released on 5 April 2024, along with the second single titled Fishbrain.
 The group also went on tour in support of the record.

 On 20 June 2025, Mount Kimbie released a live album, The Sunset Violent (Live in Heidelberg).
 It features live performances of tracks from both Love What Survives and The Sunset Violent and was recorded at Metropolink Festival in Heidelberg, Germany.

+On 31 July 2026, Mount Kimbie released a mix titled, fabric presents Mount Kimbie, released via Fabric Records.

 Style

 Mount Kimbie's early work drew from the contemporary UK dubstep scene while expanding beyond its typical scope.
 The Guardian described the pair as "leading an exploratory breakaway from bass-heavy dubstep towards a lighter, hazier style of electronica rich with drowsy ambience and chopped-up found sounds."
 According to Resident Advisor, in their work "dubstep is unraveled and reassembled from its brawny rhythms upward, connecting the dots between musique concrète, R&B, hip-hop, drone and the midnight gospel sounds of Burial."
 In 2009, Pitchfork described their music as making use of "sped-up vocal samples, little tunnels of ambience, unimposing synth patches, and syncopated percussion that sounds like someone putting away the silverware," clarifying that "their rhythms are still dubstep in DNA-- deftly syncopated, slightly off-center, ambiguously danceable-- but most of what they lay on top of the beat sounds like it's being dragged out from places dubstep usually doesn't go: R&B, post-rock, IDM".

 The duo use field recordings to form major elements of their music.
 "It’s amazing what you can pick up with a field microphone.
 I mean, you might just hear someone riding around but when you slow it down it’s almost like there’s a beat to it.
 And then just taking little pockets of that rhythm and stretching it out.
 A lot of what we do is about experimenting with different little bits of tone that you don’t necessarily hear on the first listen... and then trying to make songs out of them."